So, what should your first release be? A single, EP, or album?

 For instance, you could release your single about a month in advance of releasing your full album.

 That gives you PLENTY of time to build excitement for the full release.

 It almost seems braindead when I talk about it like this, doesn’t it?

 But you want to follow it up with a full album.
+At the very least an EP.
 THAT’s the point.

 Because your album can easily be turned into so many other products you can monetize.